keegan-w/promise-split/README.md

 # promise-split

-`promise-split` is simple utility that allows you to write clearing code when dealing with async/await.
+`promise-split` is simple utility that allows you to write cleaner code when working with async/await.
 Skip the need to wrap `await` inside a try/catch block.

 ## Usage